ovhlabs/knowledge-base/en/_posts/2014-10-21-boot-a-sailabove-container-from-a-docker-image-hosted-on-the-docker-hub.markdown

 ## Example

 Here is an example using a [memcached image created by Fedora](https://registry.hub.docker.com/u/fedora/memcached/) and hosted on the [Docker Hub](https://registry.hub.docker.com).

 ### Create a repository bookmark

-Let's add a bookmark named "memcached" to the image we want to boot:
+Let's add a bookmark named "memcached" to the image we want to boot (you must replace ```<application>``` with your application name, e.g. if your application is named "example", you should have ```example/memcached``` in the example below):

 ```bash
 sail repositories add external <application>/memcached --source https://registry.hub.docker.com/u/fedora/memcached/